k1995/mysrv/README.md

 ## Examples

-To view the examples, clone the Express repo and install the dependencies
+To view the examples, clone the Mysrv and install the dependencies

 ```
 $ git clone https://github.com/k1995/mysrv.git